 I am always curious to learn about how people begin collecting art, what their first piece was and what they continued looking for.
 This was not the case with the Henie Onstad Kunstcenter.
 What lured me first to the art center was its architecture, then of course its art but really the architecture.
 The venue is a beautiful testament to Norwegian architecture of the 1960s and I'd like to say almost an omen of what was to become a legacy of modern architecture in Norway.
 In my humble opinion Norwegian architecture firms are leading the path for modern architecture around the world.
 The National Tourist Route is a perfect example of this but I'll talk about that later.

 Sonja Henie and Niels Onstad were very forward thinking when it came to collecting art and their vision for the art center.
 The center was designed by (at the time) young architects Jon Eikvar and Svein Erik Engebretsen who were chosen from an architecture competition hosted in 1962.
 The art center began construction in 1966 and opened its doors in 1968 as a location for interdisciplinary activities and permanent home for the art collection.

 A highlight at the Henie Onstad Art Center is the permanent installation of the Kurt Schwitters collection.
 Collages, paintings and a replica of his log cabin from the island of Hjertoya are on display.
 Schwitters was known to call his art Merz, to separate his work from the Dada movement.
-Merz was more of an idea than the object itself and it entailed the use of everyday objects and adding an artistic value to them.
-The Merzbau or Merz/construction were called the altered interiors of the spaces he lived in which he turned into art installations.
+Merz was more of an idea than the object itself and it entailed the use of everyday objects and added an artistic value to them.
+The Merzbau or Merz/construction were called the interiors of the spaces he lived in, which he turned into art installations.
 There are Merzbau known in Hannover, Lysaker and at Ambleside in England.

 Many thanks to Milena and Gunhild from HOK for the tour!